 Step Action 1 Enter the telnet internet-address command to connect to the Telnet remote console.
-Substitute the Internet address of the access server for nn.nn.nn.nn. peach# telnet nn.nn.nn.nn Trying nn.nn.nn.nn.
-Connected to nn.nn.nn.nn.
-Escape character is "^]".
+Substitute the Internet address of the access server for nn.nn.nn.nn peach# telnet nn.nn.nn Trying nn.nn.nn.nn Connected to nn.nn.nn.n Escape character is "^]".
 2 Press the Return key to get the access server prompt, then enter the login password.
-ACCESS is the default login password. # ACCESS (not echoed) Network Access SW Vx.x for BLnn-nn (c) Copyright 2000, Digital Networks - All Rights Reserved Please type HELP if you need assistance.
+ACCESS is the default login password. # ACCESS (not echoed) Network Access SW Vx.x for BLnn-nn (c) Copyright 2004, Digital Networks - All Rights Reserved Please type HELP if you need assistance.
 3 Enter your user name (any string of 1 to 16 characters) and press Return.
 Enter username> swinstaller 4 Enter the SET PRIVILEGED command, enter the password and press Return.
 SYSTEM is the default password.
-Local> SET PRIVILEGED Password> SYSTEM (not echoed) Downloading the Software Image 5 Version 1.3 (and later) of the Network Access Software is stored under the load image name of WWENG2, MNENG2, or MNENG3, depending on your hardware.
+Local> SET PRIVILEGED Password> SYSTEM (not echoed) Downloading the Software Image 5 Version 1.3 (and later) of the Network Access Software is stored under the load image name of WWENG2, MNENG2, MNENG3, or MNENG4 depending on your hardware.
 WWENG2 is used for the DECserver 7xx or DECserver 900 series hardware and MNENG2 and MNENG3 are used for the DECserver 90M hardware.
+MNENG4 is used for the DECserver 90M+ and DECserver ConX 4 hardware.
 Version 2.0 requires hardware with at least 4 MB of physical memory.
 To complete an upgrade, all access servers must be aware of the new load image.
 Enter the CHANGE SERVER SOFTWARE command.
 Local> CHANGE SERVER SOFTWARE WWENG2